Paul Durousseau

-Paul Durousseau (born August 11, 1970) is an American serial killer who murdered seven young women (including two who were pregnant) in the southeastern United States between 1997 and 2003.
-German authorities suspect he may have killed several local women when he was stationed there with the U.S. Army during the early 1990s.
-Typically, Durousseau would gain the victim's trust, enter the victim's home, tie their hands, rape, then strangle them to death.
-All of his known victims were young, single African-American women.
+Paul Durousseau (born August 11, 1970) is an American serial killer who murdered seven young women (two of whom were pregnant) in the southeastern United States between 1997 and 2003.
+German authorities suspect he may have also killed several local women when he was stationed there with the United States Army during the early 1990s.

-Personal life
+Background and early crimes

 Paul Durousseau was born in Beaumont, Texas.
-In 1970, he moved in with his mother's family in Los Angeles after his father, unwed to his mother, deserted them.
+In 1970, he moved in with his mother's family in Los Angeles, California, after his father, unwed to his mother, deserted them.
 Little else is known publicly about Durousseau's childhood.
-After graduating high school, 19-year-old Durousseau found himself working as a security guard.
-His first offenses as an adult took place on December 18, 1991, and January 21, 1992, for carrying a concealed firearm in California.
+After graduating Reseda Charter High School at 19 in 1989, Durousseau found employment as a security guard.
+His first offenses as an adult took place on December 18, 1991, and January 21, 1992, for carrying a concealed firearm.

-In November 1992, Durousseau enlisted in the U.S. Army and was stationed in Germany, where he met Natoca, who would later become his wife.
+In November 1992, Durousseau enlisted in the United States Army and was stationed in Germany, where he met a woman named Natoca.
 The two married in 1995 in Las Vegas.
-In 1996, they were transferred to Fort Benning, Georgia.
-On March 13, 1997, Durousseau was arrested for kidnapping and raping a young woman.
+In 1996 the couple were transferred to Fort Benning, Georgia, where, on March 13, 1997, Durousseau was arrested for kidnapping and raping a young woman.
 However, in August of that year he was cleared of those charges.
-Soon after, he was found in possession of stolen goods.
-He was court-martialed in January 1999, found guilty and dishonorably discharged from the Army.
+Soon after, however, he was found in possession of stolen goods.
+Durousseau was court-martialed in January 1999, found guilty and dishonorably discharged from the Army.

 Durousseau and his wife moved to Jacksonville, Florida, where they had two daughters.
-It was during that period that he committed most of the murders.
-He struggled to keep jobs to make ends meet, and the couple would often have fights over the issue of finances.
-In 1999, the police advised Durousseau's wife on how to file for a restraining order after he allegedly slapped her in the face and grabbed her by the neck.
-Later, she testified he got violently angry when she talked about getting a divorce.
+It was during this period that he committed most of the murders.
+Durousseau struggled to keep jobs to make ends meet, and the couple would often argue over their financial situation.
+In 1999, the police advised Natoca on how to file for a restraining order after Durousseau allegedly slapped her in the face and grabbed her by the neck.
+Later, she testified that he became violently angry when she talked about getting a divorce.
 In September and October 2001, Durousseau spent 48 days in jail for domestic battery.

 Durousseau still managed to hold various legitimate jobs.
 In 2001, he was hired as a school bus driver and an animal control worker despite being a convicted felon.
-In 2003, he worked as a taxi driver and it is now accepted that this is how he first came into contact with some of his victims.
-It was erroneously reported that Gator City Taxi Company failed to run a background check on Durousseau; the City of Jacksonville was responsible for the background check, and issued Durousseau's taxi driver permit.
+By 2003 he was working as a taxi driver for the Gator City Taxi Company, which was how he first came into contact with some of his victims.
+It was erroneously reported that the taxi company failed to run a background check on Durousseau; the City of Jacksonville was responsible for the background check, and issued Durousseau's taxi driver permit.

-Neighbors and friends described Durousseau as a "lewd womanizer".
-He often asked young women when they planned to "make flicks" with him.
-A witness recalled Durousseau hitting on a girl that appeared to be around 13 or 14 years old.
+Neighbors and friends described Durousseau as a "lewd womanizer" who often asked young women when they planned to "make flicks" with him.
+A witness recalled him hitting on a girl that appeared to be around 13 or 14 years old.